 Preparing for Integration

-It is important to start by identifying the stakeholders in your organisation required to support the integration.
-Whilst this can differ from customer to customer, the following should help with your planning and engaging the necessary people at an early stage of the process :
+For organisations undertaking an integration with PKB, it is important to start by identifying the stakeholders in your organisation required to support the integration.
+Whilst this can differ from organisation to organisation, the following should help with your planning and engaging the necessary people at an early stage of the process.

-A pathology clinical lead needs to be engaged to support the sending of pathology data.
-Ultimately they will have to agree:
+Needs to be engaged to support the sending of pathology data and ultimately agree to:

-Which pathology test results are sent into PKB.
+Which pathology test results are sent to PKB

-What (if any) delays to showing patients the results of specific tests are desired.
+What (if any) delays in showing patients the results of specific tests are desired

-The information governance / legal teams will have questions about data security and privacy, as well as formal documentation that needs to be completed.
+The information governance team will have questions about data security and privacy, as well as formal documentation that needs to be completed.
 It is important that all IG related matters are resolved before formally starting the integration development.
 Information relating to IG can be found here.

-The information technology department may have questions on data security and required integration team effort.
+The information technology department may have questions on data security and the required integration team effort.

-The integration team (potentially a 3rd party partner) will have questions about the scope and requirements of the integrations, as well as about how to functionally integrate with PKB.
+When the integration team (potentially a 3rd party partner) has questions about scoping and integration requirements, as well as about how to functionally integrate with PKB.

-The developer wiki will provide them with details of how to integrate with PKB at a technical level.
+The developer wiki will provide them with details on how to integrate with PKB at a technical level

-There should also be an internal clarification of understanding on what data can potentially be sent to PKB via the APIs we provide and how (usually it happens via an integration engine aka TIE), where any data gaps or challenges exist and what if any blockers exist (e.g. capacity, knowledge, local system integration issues).
+There should be an internal clarification of understanding on what data can potentially be sent to PKB via the APIs we provide and how (usually it happens via an integration engine aka TIE), where any data gaps or challenges exist and what if any blockers exist (e.g. capacity, knowledge, local system integration issues, data exclusions).

-The communications team will need to be aware of the project and related timescales to ensure messaging to patients, professionals and other stakeholders are managed effectively.
+The communications team will need to be aware of the project and related timescales to ensure messaging to patients, professionals and other stakeholders is managed effectively.

 Guidance for integration planning

-Note that data sent to a record can only be seen once a patient has registered.
+Data sent to a record can only be seen once a patient has registered

-Note that an email address can only ever be linked to a single PKB patient record.
+An email address can only ever be linked to a single PKB patient record

-An early activity for customers is often to engage in the collection and validation of patient email addresses.
+An early activity for customers is to collect and validate patient email addresses

-Where an email address can't be provided via integration, alternatives for patient registration do exist.
+When an email address can't be provided via integration, alternatives for patient registration do exist

-The next stage is confirming what patient data to send.
+Is confirming what patient data to send.
 Typically one of the best clinical reasons and most impactful from a patient engagement perspective is to provide patients with their test results.
-By providing patients with their pathology data it has been shown to save clinical time and makes patients happy: appointments, phone calls and emails can be avoided when the patient can get their test results directly.
+Providing patients with their pathology data has been shown to save clinical time and improve patient satisfaction: appointments, phone calls and emails can be avoided when the patient can get their test results in their PKB record.